 - Disneyland Paris was actually called something different when it first opened.
 In 1992 the park was called Euro Disney, but this would soon change.
 In 1994, the resort changed its name to Disneyland Paris.

-- Elaborate soundscape throughout Mainstreet USA
+- Elaborate soundscape throughout Main Street, U.S.A.

 - Lighting on the 13 floats at night uses more than 700,000 bulbs

-- Floats are all battery powered and must be charged each night.
+- Floats are all battery-powered and must be charged each night.

 - Disneyland Paris stores do not sell chewing gum, in order to keep the park clean and pristine

-- The limo outside Studio Tram Tour: Behind the Magic is the actual limo from 102 Dalmations
+- The limousine outside Studio Tram Tour: Behind the Magic is the actual limo from the movie 102 Dalmations.

-- Even the colour choices were carefully planned according to its environment; Disneyland Paris’ Castle is pink because of the average French grey skies.
+- Even the color choices were carefully planned according to its environment; Disneyland Paris’ Castle is pink because of the average French grey skies.
 Walt Disney World has a grey castle due to the average blue sky

-- The architecture of Main Street USA is inspired by Walt Disney’s hometown of Marceline, Missouri.
+- The architecture of Main Street U.S.A. is inspired by Walt Disney’s hometown of Marceline, Missouri.

 - The designs of other Disney castles took inspiration from European castles.
-Disneyland Paris didn’t want to be compared to neighbouring castles so they completely made this one up – it is one of a kind.
+Disneyland Paris didn’t want to be compared to neighboring castles so they completely made this one up – it is one of a kind.